 Why study Physical Education?

 The subject provides opportunities to develop knowledge & understanding of the physiological, psychological and socio-cultural issues that relate to Sport.
-You also learn to appreciate the role of the performer, coach and official in a sporting context.
+You will also learn to appreciate the role of the performer, coach and official in a sporting context.